kavitasoren02/Massanger/README.md

 ---

-> [!NOTE]
-> This documentation is formatted from the project's current documentation/source-derived details.
-Replace any remaining `<...>` placeholders with project-specific values before publishing.
->
 ## 📌 Project Overview

 This project is a ****One-to-One Real-Time Chat Application**** that allows authenticated users to communicate privately through real-time messaging.